-There are some close similarities in Service Organization Control (SOC) attestation documents, particularly between SOC 2 and SOC 3 reports, that focus on an organization’s controls in areas such operations and compliance.
+There are some close similarities in Service Organization Control (SOC) attestation documents, particularly between SOC 2 and SOC 3 reports, that focus on an organization’s controls in areas such as operations and compliance.
 Both are performed in accordance with AT Section 101: Attest Engagements, both are ideally suited for financial services, health care and other technology-based entities heavily reliant on cloud computing and online systems, and both must include one or more of the following trust services principles:

 - Security.
 This means that systems are protected against unauthorized access, use or modification, in accordance with the organization’s business commitments and system requirements.